-The department have enjoyed examination success over a number of years.
-It is a popular choice at GCSE with students achieving good results.
-Photography is a new course and did not have results in 2019.
+The department have enjoyed examination success over several years.
+It is a popular choice at GCSE with students achieving excellent results.
+In 2023, 100% of all candidates received a Grade 4 or higher and 35% received a Grade 7 or higher.

-By studying GCSE Photography, you will develop your creative thinking, teamwork and problem solving skills - all skills that are prized by employers and which young people need.
-It can lead to A level Art at school and there are many specialist photography courses available at colleges locally and nationally.
+By studying GCSE Photography, you will develop your creative thinking, teamwork and problem-solving skills - all skills that are prized by employers and which young people need.
+Many students continue with their studies by taking our A level Photography course or attend other specialist courses available at colleges locally and nationally.